nadashawerr/code-upscale-extension/resources/hono-docs.md

 ## Documentation

-- **JSDoc**: Include a concise JSDoc comment for complex logic summarizing the "why" behind the code, not just the "what."
+- **Documentation**: Use a single-line // comment at the top for complex logic; avoid multi-line JSDoc blocks to keep output concise.